rattanakleng/Weather-Dashboard/README.md

 </p>

 The app allows users to check current and future weather conditions, temperature, humidity, wind speed, and the UV index for cities.
-This app developed with Server-Side OpenWeather API, https://openweathermap.org/api.
+This app was developed with Server-Side OpenWeather API, https://openweathermap.org/api.

 ## Live page for the app